A Book Review of Amusing Ourselves to Death: Public Discourse in the Age of Show Business by Neil Postman

 My argument is limited to saying that a major new medium changes the structure of discourse; it does so by encouraging certain uses of the intellect, by favoring certain definitions of intelligence and wisdom, and by demanding a certain kind of content—in a phrase, by creating new forms of truth-telling…I believe the epistemology created by television not only is inferior to a print-based epistemology but is dangerous and absurdist.

 News is interrupted by commercials that aim to capture viewers’ attention with catchy slogans and music, and arrival of serious, tragic information is mused over for a few minutes before transitioning to the next and quickly forgotten.
 Previously hours-long debates are today’s presidential debates in which candidates are given mere minutes to answer questions and precious few seconds for rebuttal, competing for the best optics.
-Televangelists, intentionally or not, make God “vague” in the backdrop of their celebrity and appearances.
+Televangelists make God “vague” in the backdrop of their celebrity and appearances.
 In educational shows for children, the content is decided by what makes for good television.
-Perhaps the creator of Dragon Tales, a children’s show, described it best when he wrote about early scripts failing because “the curriculum had killed the entertainment,” and thereafter receiving a new directive: “come up with entertaining stories and shoehorn in the curriculum wherever it fits!”
+The creator of Dragon Tales, a children’s show, described it best when he wrote about early scripts failing because “the curriculum had killed the entertainment,” and thereafter receiving a new directive: “come up with entertaining stories and shoehorn in the curriculum wherever it fits!”
 Instead of encouraging a community ripe for growth, it has exacerbated the community’s inclination for amusement.
 Instead of asking “what is television good for?” we ask, “how can this be put on television?”

 With these examples, it is no surprise when Postman declares that “the best things on television are its junk, and no one and nothing is seriously threatened by it.”
 In aspiring to do more than the creation of the trivial, television trivialized everything else.
 When that happened, Americans, he argues, were never before so under the illusion of being well-informed while remaining ignorant.

 The nostalgic picture Postman paints of the past warrants further discussion, as amusement and man’s appetite for it has always existed.
 But it is clear that entertainment’s accessibility and ubiquitousness have increased dramatically.
 A Postman-like critique of today’s electronic media is just as, if not more applicable, to streaming services, on-demand news, and social media.
-One argument made is that today consumers have more choices than television networks used to offer, so we have more control.
+One argument made is that today consumers have more choices than television networks used to offer, so they have more control.
 A Google design ethicist in his essay How Technology is Hijacking Your Mind, describes these choices as mainly illusions as he outlines the tactics product designers use to keep users hooked.
 Like television, today’s products largely exploit psychological vulnerabilities to minimize the chances of users pausing or leaving.
-If amusement is what attracts, then it amuses: in doing so, the monopoly they have on one’s time and sources of information grows.
+Amusement is what attracts, so it amuses: in doing so, the monopoly they have on one’s time and sources of information grows.

 While the Islamic pedagogical tradition has always emphasized the personal transmission of knowledge from teacher to student, the expanding accessibility of the internet offers endless instruction, albeit with unintended downsides: the Muslim ‘televangelist’ who produces glitzy debates designed to ‘own’ others; famous personas and brands who offer little substance but gain credibility in serious matters by virtue of follower count; content producers who cheaply imitate the entertainment industry with a dry Islamic flavor, putting the sacred into the hands of the profane.

 These platforms are suited for the entertaining and sensational in the first place, so it is unsurprising that in using them our discourse follows suit.
 Yet it is a reflection on consumers as much as it is on the producers of such content.
 We are able to critique the symptoms, but what is it about these mediums that make them particularly suited for an ‘influencer culture’?
-Why is entertainment an absolute must, making the sacred submit to the vileness it often demands, rather than occasional, tasteful embellishment in matters of the deen?
+Why is entertainment an absolute must, making the sacred submit to the vileness it demands, rather than occasional, tasteful embellishment in matters of the deen?
 What can Muslims do about it?

 Even Postman acknowledges television is here to stay.
 Television and other modern technology have their purposes, and their producers and users are usually, one hopes, well-intentioned.
 But there is knowledge and information that cannot be adequately conveyed through these mediums because they are not built for it, and their design inevitably reduces the message.
 If Postman is right, Aldous Huxley’s vision in his novel Brave New World seems prescient: